woojoo666/arcana-notes/notes9.md

 * so you can have multiple spaced expressions
 * and if each one of them can have spaced unary operators, you end up with ambiguity, as shown above

-### Unary Operators - Spaced Expressions vs Spaced Unary Objects
+### Unary Operators - Spaced Expressions vs Spaced Unary Ops

 * so I think we have to change the rules a bit
 * first, parsing spaced unary operators in front of expressions with binary operators, gets too complicated